 Chocolate tasting on a Hunter Valley day trip

 Hunter Valley chocolate shops also promise you an experience of a lifetime.
 So, get ready to have a bite of wonder that would melt in your mouth.
-Call them in advanced if you have a group of 5 and they will prep a tasting platter for free of charge.
+Call them in advance if you have a group of 5 and they will prep a tasting platter for free of charge.

 Take a photo with Big Kookaburra Kurri Kurri Hunter Valley

-This 4.5-meter statue of a native Australian bird was a gift to the town Kurri Kurri.
+This 4.5-meter statue of a native Australian bird was a gift to the town of Kurri Kurri.
 Today it is a symbol of the area.
 Visit this beautiful creation and add a photo of it to the collection of your memories.